 where $y_{\text{class}} \in \mathbb{R}^{N \times L}$ denotes the classification score on $L$ possible labels, one for each tubelet.

-It is known that context is important for understanding sequences~\cite{vaswani2017attention}.
-We propose to leverage spatio-temporal context from the backbone features to further help video sequence understanding.
-Furthermore, inspired by~\cite{wang2018non,zhang2021vidtr, wu2019long} which explore long-range temporal information for video understanding, we propose to pull features with long-term context for classifying actions.

-\textit{Short-term context head.} We first propose to query the action specific feature from the context in the backbone features $F_\text{b}$ to strengthen our tubelet-level features $F_\text{tub}$:
+\textit{Short-term context head.} It is known that context is important for understanding sequences~\cite{vaswani2017attention}.
+We further propose to leverage spatio-temporal video context to help video sequence understanding.
+We query the action specific feature $F_\text{tub}$ from some context feature $F_\text{context}$ to strengthen $F_\text{tub}$, and get the feature $F_\text{c} \in \mathbb{R}^{N \times C'}$ for the final classification: